 Above and beyond

-Scholarship helps aspiring teacher go the extra mile in preparing for her career in early childhood special education
+Scholarship helps aspiring teacher go the extra mile preparing for her career in early childhood special education

 By Brelyn Powell